Fatal West Point Crash 'Heartbreaking': Cuomo, Schumer, Maloney, Latimer Express Sadness

 Cuomo of New Castle directed the State Office of Emergency Management to provide resources to assist after the 6:45 a.m. accident, which was reported here by Daily Voice.

-One cadet was reported killed and 20 cadets and two soldiers were wounded during a crash of a Light Medium Tactical Vehicle, off Route 293 in the Camp Natural Bridge area.
+One cadet was reported killed and 20 cadets and two soldiers were wounded when a Light Medium Tactical Vehicle overturned, on a dirt road off Route 293 in the Camp Natural Bridge area.

 Gov. Cuomo's full statement: